The Digital Promise

 It was 25 years ago that the cyber revolution promised a new world and an alternate reality of infinite possibilities.
 But what were the real changes through these years, and in what direction we are going now?

-The Digital Promise is a documentary produced by TVE and directed by José Manuel Pinillo.
-With the participation of: William Gibson, Nicholas Negroponte, Clay Shirky, Rebecca Allen, Sherry Turkle, Tiffany Shlain, Montxo Algora, Marcel.lí Antunez and other big names.
+The Digital Promise is a documentary produced by TVE with the collaboration of ArtFutura and directed by José Manuel Pinillo.
+With the participation of: William Gibson, Nicholas Negroponte, Clay Shirky, Rebecca Allen, Sherry Turkle, Tiffany Shlain, Montxo Algora, Marcel.lí Antunez and others.

 The Digital Promise